 Most people know that colleges generally consider extracurriculars as a standard part of the college application process.
 What exactly are they looking for?
 Extracurriculars that relate to your intended major and professional goals have a clear value.
 Most experts agree that the activity you choose to engage in is far less important than how seriously you take that activity.
 In short, when it comes to extracurricular activities, quality beats quantity every time.

-Devoting your time and energy to one activity, attending competitions, or winning awards and gaining experience is what colleges are looking for.
+Devoting your time and energy to one activity, maybe attending competitions or winning awards, is what colleges want.
 Making sure you get the most of the experience is what will translate on a college application and help you stand out in the crowd.

 2 – Extracurriculars Can Help You Pay for College